tomaka/luawrapper/README.md

 Prints `incrementing` and `11`.

 In addition to basic types and functions, you can also pass any object to `writeVariable`.
-The object will then be moved into Lua by calling its copy or move constructor.
-Remember that since they are not a native type, attempting to copy the object into another variable using Lua code will instead make the two variables point to the same object.
+The object will be moved into Lua by calling its copy or move constructor.

+Remember that since they are not a native type, you can't clone an object from within Lua.
+Attempting to copy the object into another variable will instead make the two variables point to the same object.

 If you want to call an object's member function, you must register it with `registerFunction`, just like in the example above.
 It doesn't matter whether you call `registerFunction` before or after writing the objects, it works in both cases.

 If you pass a plain object type as template parameter to `readVariable` (for example `readVariable<Object>`, juste like in the code above), then it will read a copy of the object.
 However if you pass a reference (for example `readVariable<Object&>`), then a reference to the object held by Lua will be returned.

 You also have the possibility to write and read pointers instead of plain objects.
-Raw pointers, `unique_ptr`s and `shared_ptr`s are also supported.
-Functions that have been registered for a type also work with these.
+Raw pointers, `unique_ptr`s and `shared_ptr`s are also supported (`unique_ptr`s can't be read for obvious reasons).
+Functions that have been registered for a type also work if you write pointers to this type.

 Note however that inheritance is not supported.
 You need to register all of a type's functions, even if you have already registered the functions of its parents.
-Also you can't write an object and attempt to read a reference to its parent type, this would trigger an exception.
+You can't write an object and attempt to read a reference to its parent type either, this would trigger an exception.

-#### Reading lua code from a file

-    LuaContext lua;
-    lua.executeCode(std::ifstream{"script.lua"});

-This simple example shows that you can easily read lua code (including pre-compiled) from a file.

-If you write your own derivate of `std::istream` (for example a decompressor), you can of course also use it.
-Note however that `executeCode` will block until it reaches eof.
-You should remember this if you use a custom derivate of `std::istream` which awaits for data.

-The `executeCode` function can trigger either a `SyntaxErrorException` in case of a parse error, or a `ExecutionErrorException` in case of an unhandled Lua error during execution.

-If the code returns a value, you can also pass an additional template parameter to `executeCode`.

-    LuaContext lua;
-    std::cout << lua.executeCode<int>("return 1 + 2") << std::endl;     // prints 3

 #### Executing lua functions